ovidiuasiminei-ssc/gcp-lz-linter/documentation/addendum2.md

 [Cross project binding Overview](https://cloud.google.com/dns/docs/zones/zones-overview#cross-project_binding)
 [Creating a Zone with cross project binding](https://cloud.google.com/dns/docs/zones/cross-project-binding)

 ### Cloud Armor

 #### [Cloud Armor Overview ](https://cloud.google.com/armor/docs/cloud-armor-overview)

 Google Cloud Armor is a DDoS and application defense service the helps protect your *service*.
 Cloud Armor is tightly coupled with the Global HTTPS(S) Cloud Load Balancer.
 Cloud Armor protects your network services, typically behind a load balancer from DOS and other web based attacks.
 Enforcement is managed at the edge Point of Presence (POP), as close to the source traffic as possible.
 Traffic can be filtered and defended against at layer 7 of the OSI model.

 ##### Cloud Armour Encompasses:

 * Policies/Rules
-* Whitelist / Blacklist IP's
+* Allowlist / Denylist IP's

 ##### Cloud Armor Policies & Ordering: